agr505/MovieRevenuePredictionMachineLearningProject/README.md

   <img src="Tarushree_RF plots/Scatter_RF_100.png" height="500" width="600">
 </p>

+<br><br>
+<h3>Visualizing F1 score & Accuracy</h3>
+<br><br>
+In the bar graph below, we have plotted the F1 scores and accuracy versus different bin sizes used for categorizing the output label, that is Revenue.

+We used 3 bin sizes - 50, 100 and 300.
+For each bin size, we used Cross Validation to choose the best values of number of estimators and maximum depth parameters.
+After finding the best values of the 2 parameters, we generated F1 score and accuracy on the test dataset.

+We observed that we get the highest F1 score and accuracy in case of 300 bins.
+This observation is in accordance to the error visualization graphs presented above that show the lest error in case lof 300 bins.

 <p align="center">
   <img src="Tarushree_RF plots/BinSize_vs_F1_barplot.png" height="500" width="600">
 </p>

 We have plotted our Random Forest classification results for both bin sizes as confusion matrices below:
 <p align="center">